TIMCO

 TIMCO Aviation Services, Inc. (TIMCO) was a company that provided aircraft Maintenance, Repair and Overhaul (MRO) and interiors services for commercial and government aircraft operators.

 The company's MRO services included airframe MRO for Boeing and Airbus fleets at TIMCO’s corporate complex in Greensboro, North Carolina, near Piedmont Triad International Airport (GSO) as well as at facilities in Macon, Georgia, and Lake City, Florida.
 The company also provided regional jet MRO at its dedicated facility at the Cincinnati Northern Kentucky International Airport (CVG) in Cincinnati, Ohio.

 In 2014, the company was acquired by HAECO, a Hong Kong–based division of the British conglomerate Swire Group.

 In 2025, the company was acquired by AAR Corp.

+History

+TIMCO was created by a holding company called Primark and started operations in 1990.
+It was intended that TIMCO's foundation customer be Orion Air, a large contract freight airline, also a subsidiary of Primark, but Primark shut down Orion Air in 1989.